-With changing trends in business, several studies have revealed that organizations only tend to concentrate on training the new employees.
-Although training for the new hires is essential, research indicates that training programs at all employment levels have a direct influence on the employee’s long-term performance and contribute to the organization’s revenue.
+With changing trends in business, several studies have revealed that organizations only tend to concentrate on training new employees.
+Although training for the new hires is essential, research indicates that writing a training guide for employees at all employment levels has a direct influence on the employee’s long-term performance and contributes to the organization’s revenue.
 Continuous training promotes various opportunities for professional development available within and outside the organization.
-Actively initiating employee training practices ensures the organization’s commitment to hiring and retaining employees with appropriate skills set.
+Actively initiating employee training practices ensures the organization’s commitment to hiring and retaining employees with appropriate skill sets.
 Further, it also acts as a medium for existing employees to expand their expertise.

 Few Parameters – Write a Training Guide for Employees

 Employee guidebooks should include values and expectations the organization wishes to instill in its workforce by positively outlining the mission of the business.
 It should be clearly articulated in the guidebook that the purpose behind it is to help the employees understand their jobs, however, they can ask questions or clarifications when in doubt.
 The content of the guide should be proactive, positive, and encouraging.
 The guidebook should be written in a straightforward and coherent way so that the employees can easily absorb the information.

 This is a section most useful for the experienced employees who have been trained several times and can recall everything in the manual.
 However, employees often take safety and security policies for granted.
 Hence, it is essential to outline these procedures so that they can refer to them in case of emergencies.
 Organizations need to emphasize the fact that employees’ safety is of utmost importance and the guidebook should reflect the same.